leozqin/blog/README.md

 # My Blog
 This repo contains the source for my blog.

-You can find it http://blog.leo/ if you're on my network.
+You can find it https://blog.leozq.in/ if you're on my network.
+Otherwise - https://leozqin.me/

 # Setup - Docker
 1. Clone the repo